 First, please check that the content of the shipment is undamaged.

 If you find any faults or deficiencies due to transportation, please contact the carrier directly and if possible, include photo documentation with your complaint.

-If donor sperm: Check the donor ID.
-The first name/number refers to the Donor number, and the second number is the ejaculate number (e.g. 4011-45, JOHN-15).
-If present, the third number is the split number (the individual split number from the ejaculate).
+- If donor sperm: The first name/number refers to the Donor number, and the second number is the ejaculate number (e.g., 4011-45, JOHN-15).
+If present, the third number is the split number (number of straw in the ejaculate).

 Handling of the sperm

 If the delivery equals your order, and there has been no damage due to transportation, you are now ready to proceed with the handling of the sperm.

 Please be aware that the quality of the product depends on your handling of the sperm.
 It is therefore crucial, that you accurately follow the procedure described below.

 If you need to transfer the frozen straws to another storage container, it is important that the straws are moved quickly (within seconds) to avoid thawing of the sperm.

 Thawing – when you are ready to use the straws